xuwei684/VIPA/README.md

-Step 2: Find the repeats and classify the SDMMEJ-classification
+Step 2: Find the repeats and classify the SDEJ pathway classification
 ---------------------------------------------------------------

-Run the `sdmmej_classification.pl` script using the output of the `flanking_seq.pl` as an input:
+Run the `SDEJ_classification.pl` script using the output of the `flanking_seq.pl` as an input:

-    perl sdmmej_classification.pl -s <flanking_seq.txt> -p <primer length> -m <mh length> -o <output file>
+    perl SDEJ_classification.pl -s <flanking_seq.txt> -p <primer length> -m <mh length> -o <output file>

 Inputs
 flanking_seq.txt

-The -p and -m can be omitted and will use the default value 3 and 1.
+The -p and -m can be omitted and will use the default value 2 and 1.

 Output

-sdmmej.html
+SDEJ.html
 The html file contains 4 cloumns.

     a. the serial number of the sequence in the flanking_seq.txt